artandmath/NukeProfilers/README.md

 To use the "LaProfiler" and "SpiralProfiler" example scripts, do the following:
 1. Download this repository.
 2. Download the original **#INTRODUCTIONS** clip from Vimeo https://vimeo.com/125095515 [^1]
+3. Remove the "#" from the clip's filename.
-3. Open the nukescript /nukescripts/GenerateElements.nk
+4. Open the nukescript /nukescripts/GenerateElements.nk
-4. At the top of the node graph, re-link the file **#introductions_(2015) (Original).mp4** downloaded from Vimeo.
-(Nuke may not like the # symbol in the path)
+5. At the top of the node graph, re-link the file **introductions_(2015) (Original).mp4** downloaded from Vimeo.
-5. Make available 20GB of free storage space for renders.
+6. Make available 20GB of free storage space for renders.
-6. Render all write nodes to the global frame range, observing the render order.
+7. Render all write nodes to the global frame range, observing the render order.
-7. Run the profilers shellscript on a local machine.
+8. Run the profilers shellscript on a local machine.
-8. The profilers shellscript will iterate through the nukescript variants and generate results in the corresponding log directory.
+9. The profilers shellscript will iterate through the nukescript variants and generate results in the corresponding log directory.
 ```
 #local machine profiling example
 cd /path/to/LaProfiler/shellscripts